 As always, before we dabble into Types of Sur, we now continue our discussion from where we left off in Chapter 1.
 To re-iterate, in Chapter 1 we covered:

 Intro: It explained why I wrote this guide in the first place.
 And what I hope for you to accomplish.

-Sur Sargam: Which explained a bit about Sur, Arohi, Amrohi and Sargam.
+Sur Sargam: Which explained a bit about Sur, Arohi, Amrohi, and Sargam.
 These concepts create a basic structure of any HCM composition along with some other things that we have not yet touched on.

-Sur Type: In this, I tried to explain just a bit on the 4 various types of Sur and what they are called as well as the meaning of their names.
+Sur Type: In this, I tried to explain just a bit about the 4 various types of Sur and what they are called as well as the meaning of their names.
 We’ll discuss this topic in further detail below.

-Sur Names: And I simply gave you a bit more details on the proper names of each Sur.
+Sur Names: I simply gave you a bit more details on the proper names of each Sur.
 Which is important in learning theory, but I personally find it not so useful in practical application.

 Types of Sur:

 We are now going to take on the subject of Sur Types in a bit more detail because the sprinkle of its details given before is not nearly enough to make sense….yet.

 As said before, there are 4 types of Sur:

 Shudh.
 Let’s try to understand these for a second.
 You see out of the 7 Sur, 5 have partners, and 2 do not.
 Yes…some Sur found other Sur to get married like in the real world.
 And some just stay lonely forever .